-Vitamin B12 is essential for your blood, brain and nervous system.
-Not having enough in your body can make you feel tired and sick.
-Eating more meat and animal products can boost your levels of vitamin B12.
+Vitamin B12 is essential for the blood, brain and nervous system.
+Not having enough in the body can cause people to feel tired and sick.
+Eating more meat and animal products can boost levels of vitamin B12.
 If you don’t eat meat, however, taking vitamin B12 supplements may be an option.

 If you don't have sufficient vitamin B12, this can lead to a type of anaemia, meaning you don't have enough red blood cells in your blood.
 You might also be at risk of neuropathy, meaning you have nerve damage that causes tingling and numbness in your hands and feet.

 Symptoms of vitamin B12 deficiency include tiredness, light-headedness, a rapid heart rate, bruising easily and bleeding, weight loss, bowel upsets and a sore tongue.
 If you have B12 deficiency, you may need to change your diet, or you may need supplements, taken either as tablets or by injection.

 What are the best sources of vitamin B12?

 The best source of vitamin B12 is animal products, including meat and dairy.

 Australian Dietary Guidelines recommend you eat 1 to 3 serves a day of lean meat, poultry, fish or eggs, depending on your age and gender.
 The guidelines also recommend 1 to 4 serves of dairy a day, depending on your age and gender.